saayv1/Driving-Hazards/README.md

 * select the 'Open' option
 * Navigate to the directory in which you've cloned the project using the popup file explorer window
 * click on 'Open'
-* after the project has loaded completely, double-click the 'Drive' scene.
-* Go to Assets/Vive and selecct Real World Simulator
+* after the project has loaded completely, double-click the 'Driving' scene ** If you aren't using the HTC Vive,select Vive/Real World Simulator within the Driving scene ** If you aren't using the HTC Vive, go to the inspector and check the checkBox next to Real world simulator
-* check the simulator